laravel/docs/queues.md

         ...
     }

 In the example above, the `UpdateSearchIndex` job is unique.
-So, new dispatches of the job will be ignored until the job has completed processing.
+So, new dispatches of the job will be ignored if another instance of the job is already on the queue and has not finished processing.

-In certain cases, you may want to define uniqueness in another way or you may want to specify a timeout, beyond which the job no longer stays unique.
-You may use the optional `uniqueId` and `uniqueFor` parameters defined as either methods or public properties on the class for such cases:
+In certain cases, you may want to define a specific "key" that makes the job unique or you may want to specify a timeout beyond which the job no longer stays unique.
+To accomplish this, you may define `uniqueId` and `uniqueFor` properties or methods on your job class:

     <?php

+    use App\Product;
     use Illuminate\Contracts\Queue\ShouldQueue;
     use Illuminate\Contracts\Queue\ShouldBeUnique;

     class UpdateSearchIndex implements ShouldQueue, ShouldBeUnique
     {
+        /**
+         * The product instance.
+         *
+         * @var \App\Product
+         */
         public $product;

         /**
-        * The number of seconds after which the job will no longer stay unique.
+        * The number of seconds after which the job's unique lock will be released.
         *
         * @var int
         */